 The charities new service has been established after identifying a need in the community bought to their attention by the Cancer Psychological and Social Support Initiative at the Auckland Regional Cancer & Blood Service.

-Social workers regularly came across patients who's concerns included getting to and from appointments at the hospital.
+Social workers regularly came across patients whose concerns included getting to and from appointments at the hospital.

-Bowel Cancer Foundation Trust, CEO Georgina Mason, said the charity was happy to get involved and helped those who needed it the most.
+Bowel Cancer Foundation Trust, CEO Georgina Mason, said the charity was happy to get involved and help those who needed it the most.

 "Bowel cancer patients have enough to deal with without having to worry if they can get to and from their appointments.
 We are happy to be able to provide support to patients directly where it is needed," she said.